nguyen06/OOP/Exception/src/ElementaryMath/README.md

 ## Elementary Math
-The program help elemetary students practice their math skills.
-The program consists of Addition, difference, multiplication, and division.
-Every time the program run, it gernerate 5 math problem for student to try.
-At the end, the program evaluate the student work by calculate the percentage of overall 5 problems.
+The program helps elemetary students practice their math skills.
+It consists of addition, difference, multiplication, and division number from 0 to 9 (or we can choose the range if need).
+Every time the program runs, it gernerate 5 math problems for students to try.
+At the end, the program evaluates the student's work by calculating the percentage of overall 5 problems.